aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/035_gitrepo/index.en.md

 3. **eks-blueprints-workshop-gitops-addons** - Used by platform engineers to store Kubernetes add-on manifests

-The separation between workload and platform repositories illustrates the distinct roles and responsibilities between developers and platform engineers.
+The separation between workload and platform repositories illustrates the distinct roles and responsibilities of developers and platform engineers.

 We are using Gitea in this workshop for convenience, but any Git management system can be used as a replacement.